Graduate Student Health Insurance Support

 Health Insurance Support Information

-Graduate teaching and research assistants (GTA/GRA) appointed one-half time or more for a period of 4 ½ months or longer and work at least 20 hours per week are part-time benefit eligible, and can elect to participate in the university’s UT System Employee group insurance programs.
+Graduate teaching and research assistants (GTA/GRA) appointed one-half time or more for a period of 4 ½ months or longer and work at least 20 hours per week are part-time benefit eligible, and they can elect to participate in the university’s UT System Employee group insurance programs.
 UT System Employee group insurance programs include Group Medical, Dental, Vision, Term Life, Accidental Death and Dismemberment, Flexible Spending, Short-Term Disability, Long-Term Disability, and Voluntary Retirement Programs.
 As a part-time benefits eligible employee, UTA will pay 50% of your premiums for the basic coverage package (medical, prescription, and life insurance) and up to 25% of the premiums for your dependents’ medical coverage.
 Because the premium sharing is partial, students who enroll in the UT System employee basic coverage benefits, will be charged a partial premium.

 In many cases, students who are eligible for UT SHIP student health insurance at UTA’s expense will obtain adequate coverage from UT SHIP, and they will benefit from choosing UT SHIP (which is free) instead of obtaining medical coverage from employee benefits (which is not free).

-If you enroll in UT Ship, you can waive the UT System basic coverage package, and elect premium sharing to be applied to the cost of dental, vision, and or voluntary Accidental Death and Dismemberment.
+If you enroll in UT Ship, you can waive the UT System basic coverage package and elect premium sharing to be applied to the cost of dental, vision, and or voluntary Accidental Death and Dismemberment.
 Students using this option should follow these steps:

 • Accept enrollment in UT SHIP and obtain proof of medical coverage.